gmzdev/learn-calculator/README.md

 A simple step by step guide, as I understood the concept.

-Old but still applicable lessons from https://goo.gl/ihBzJE.
+Old but still relevant lessons from https://goo.gl/ihBzJE.